mrkmg/type-rest/README.md

 }
 ```

 Here we see an advanced type.
-Basically what the `Pick<Todo, Exclude<keyof Todo, "id" | "completed">>`
+Basically what the
+`Pick<Todo, Exclude<keyof Todo, "id" | "completed">>` means is the all the
-means is the all the keys of `Todo` except "id" and "completed".
+keys of `Todo` except "id" and "completed".

-But we are missing the routes which work on a single todo.
+We are still missing the routes which work on a single todo.
+Let's declare that
-Lets type that route out separately first.
+route separately first.

 todo-route.ts
 ```typescript